Dive Into Winter in Pensacola

 Depending on your family’s interests, you could choose to spend a few leisurely days relaxing at the water’s edge or hike one of the many trails where you can spot coastal wildlife.
 You can tour one of the historic fortifications, Fort Pickens near Pensacola Beach or Fort Barrancas on the western side of Pensacola near Perdido Key.

-When it comes to restaurants near Pensacola Beach, some of my kids’ favorites are Peg Leg Pete’s for oysters and an onsite playground, which is especially helpful if you need to wait for a table, and they love the ice cream at Boardwalk Café.
+When it comes to restaurants near Pensacola Beach, some of my kids’ favorites are Flounder's Chowder House and an onsite playground, which is especially helpful if you need to wait for a table, and they love the ice cream at Boardwalk Café.
 Lillian’s Pizza is a popular spot for families in Perdido Key.

 Northwest of the city in Milton, Fla., the Arcadia Mill Archaeological Site and museum welcomes visitors to learn about 19th-century industrial mills and the early railroad in Northwest Florida.
 Free kids programming and archaeological events are scheduled here in March, and guided tours are available Tuesday through Saturday.
 Also near Milton, Adventures Unlimited offers zip lining and river tubing, popular for active families with older children.